 They can be caught with pieces of squid, clams, bloodworms, or pieces of peeler crab on bottom rigs.

 Striped Searobins are caught by Delaware anglers in the range of 8 to 14 inches in length.

 Citation Minimum Lengths/Weights

-Striped Searobins are not currently eligible for an individual Delaware Sport Fishing Tournament citation.
+Striped Searobins are not currently eligible for a Delaware Sport Fishing Tournament or Live Release award.